-Rose has a good relationship with both her mother and her father, but her mother questions herself for her daughter’s life choices.
+Rose has a good relationship with both her mother and her father, but her mother questions her daughter’s life choices.
 At one point she point-blank asked Rose if she was a bad mother and that is why she chose not to give her any grandchildren.

-As we go from one life to the next, we can feel Rose’s pain and at times sympathise with her.
-Some people think she’s being selfish for being able to (as far as she knows) bear children, yet deciding not to.
+As we go from one life to the next, we can feel Rose’s pain and at times sympathize with her.
+Some people think she’s being selfish for being able to (as far as she knows) bear children, yet decided not to.
 Her closest friend Jill and her aunt Frankie are the only two women in her life who support her decision, as they themselves chose to remain childless.
 Everyone else does not understand and tries to convince her that once she decides to have a baby she will feel complete, and wonder what took her so long to finally do it.

 No matter which scenario she tries to imagine, the outcome is not that different.
 Her decision is the ultimate one that matters, and at times she ends up questioning not whether or not she should have a child, but how she feels about the decision of whether or not to have a child.
-All the outside influences, her husband, her mother, her in-laws, they all try to make her change her mind and make her feel as if she’s not woman enough for not complying.
+All the outside influences, her husband, her mother, and her in-laws, all try to make her change her mind and make her feel as if she’s not woman enough for not complying.

 Let’s dissect each scenario as Rose sees them, and see how it turns out for herself in the book.